phalcon-orphanage/docs/es-es/filter.md

 <a name='complex-sanitization-filtering'></a>

-## Complex Sanitizing and Filtering
+## Filtrado y limpieza complejas

 PHP itself provides an excellent filter extension you can use.
 Check out its documentation: [Data Filtering at PHP Documentation](https://www.php.net/manual/en/book.filter.php)

 <a name='custom'></a>

-## Implementing your own Filter
+## Implementar tus propios filtros

 The [Phalcon\FilterInterface](api/Phalcon_FilterInterface) interface must be implemented to create your own filtering service replacing the one provided by Phalcon.